joestilin/Trading-Game/README.md

 This game was developed for the capstone project for Udacity's C++ Nanodegree Program.

-Players interact with historical price data pulled from Yahoo Finance.
+Players interact with up to the minute price data pulled from Yahoo Finance.
 Players can create long and short trade positions in a fast paced scrolling game, with the goal of maximizing their profits.

 Currently supported financial symbols include: